 With the softball season coming to a close, Essex Valley School would like to acknowledge and praise all the students and coaches who made our team’s season amazing.
 Under the coaching direction of Molly Ann Maggiore and David Smith our students improved dramatically, leading to a successful season.
 Not only did our student-athletes gain an expanded knowledge of Softball, their level of skill and technique improved immensely in a short period of time.
 Teamwork and sportsmanship were the mantras throughout the season.
 We would like to congratulate all who participated on a well-played season!

-Level 3 and up students were invited to view the Art in the Atrium show which featured work by Barbara Bullock.
-These students met several times weeks before in the art room in preparation for the trip.
-During these meetings, students learned about Barbara Bullock and her works and began creating projects that reflected her style.
+EVS students on Level 3 and up were recently invited to view the Art in the Atrium show, featuring work by Barbara Bullock.
+These students met several times in the weeks before the trip, learning about Barbara Bullock and her works in preparation, and began creating projects that reflected her style.

-These projects were started by having students look closely at the examples found online.
-Practically all of Ms. Bullock’s art works are abstract, colorful, paper collage sculptures.
-Students drew out 3 various shapes (at least 14 inches long) cut and painted each one both sides using various acrylic paint colors and techniques.
-Other pieces were donated to a pile that was eventually available to students who wanted to add more to their projects.
+These projects were begun by having students look closely at examples they found online.
+They found that many of Ms. Bullock’s art works are abstract, colorful, paper collage sculptures.
+Students then drew 3 various shapes (at least 14 inches long), and cut and painted each side using various acrylic paint colors and techniques.

-At the show, students were able to get a closer look and to see the artist’s works in its actual size and colorful details.
-They were offered a classroom to work in to complete their paper sculptures.
+During their visit to the Morris Museum, students were able to get a closer look at Ms. Bullock's works, noting their actual size and colorful details.
+They were then offered a classroom to work in, completing their paper sculptures following their viewing of the show.

 Essex Valley School would also like to give special thanks to board member, Michelle L. Macchia.
 She accompanied our artists to the Morris Museum and provided the workspace for our artists.
 Without her, this event would not have been possible.
 Our students greatly appreciated her generosity!